 Antarctic Science Ltd is a charitable company, registered in the UK (Charity Number 1090581) in 2000.
 Its role is to promote Antarctic science nationally and internationally.
 It owns the journal Antarctic Science which is published for the company by Cambridge University Press.
 All except the last three annual volumes are available free on the CUP web site.

 The proceeds from subscription to the journal are used by Antarctic Science Ltd to support early career scientists in their research.
 The company has been annually awarding bursaries to early career researchers since 2005.
+In the last 5 years, over £271,000 has been awarded to 58 early career researchers, with an average of £50,171 awarded each year.
+We are committed to improving equality, diversity and inclusion in Antarctic research.
+You can find our Board statement on this topic here.

 The Directors of Antarctic Science Ltd are: